xxw1995/xxw1995/README.md

 ### Hi there 👋

-# 🚀 Deep in the Trenches with Big Models! 🧠
+# 🚀 Deep in the Trenches with LLMs! 🧠

 Hey there!
 If my code repositories haven't given it away yet, I'm currently deep-diving into the fascinating world of large-scale models.
 Think of me as a digital spelunker exploring the cavernous depths of the artificial neural networks.